docker-rpm-builder/docker-rpm-builder/README.md

 And, last but not least, mock doesn't reliably work on non-RPM based distribution, making it difficult to create the initial RPM on the developer's machine if an RPM-based distro is not employed.

-RPM by itself is not very suited to a continuos integration environment, requiring a .src.rpm to be created before the binary RPM can be generated; this is often unnecessary in today's environments where the source tracking occurs on VCS systems, and, again, slows the whole process down.
+RPM by itself is not very suited to a continuous integration environment, requiring a .src.rpm to be created before the binary RPM can be generated; this is often unnecessary in today's environments where the source tracking occurs on VCS systems, and again, slows the whole process down.

 ## Key features